Fauli/nalewkas/README.md

 ## What is a Nalewka

-Nalewkas are a distinctive category of traditional Polish liqueurs, characterized by their historical development within Eastern European culinary traditions.
-Originating in the medieval period, these liqueurs reflect a long-standing practice of using ethyl alcohol as a solvent to extract medicinal and flavor compounds from botanical sources.
+Nalewkas are a time-honored category of Polish liqueurs, evolving through centuries within Eastern European culinary traditions.
+These spirits trace their origins back to the medieval period, where ethyl alcohol was utilized to extract medicinal and flavor properties from botanical sources.

-The method of production historically involved maceration followed by a maturation process, allowing the bioactive constituents to imbue the spirit with therapeutic and gustatory properties.
+The traditional process involves maceration and maturation, during which bioactive constituents imbue the alcohol with both therapeutic benefits and a rich palette of flavors.

-Over centuries, nalewkas evolved from herbal medicines to become revered cultural beverages, consumed both for health benefits and gastronomic pleasure.
+Over time, Nalewkas have transitioned from herbal remedies to cherished cultural beverages, enjoyed for both their health benefits and their culinary virtues.

 ## Traditional Nalewka